Ola-mide/alx-low_level_programming/0x01-variables_if_else_while/README.md

-4-print_alphabt - a program that prints the alphabet in lowercase, followed by a new line except q and e 5-print_numbers.c - a program that prints all single digit numbers of base 10 starting from 0, followed by a new line 6-print_numberz.c - a program that prints all single digit numbers of base 10 starting from 0, followed by a new line
+4-print_alphabt - a program that prints the alphabet in lowercase, followed by a new line except q and e 5-print_numbers.c - a program that prints all single digit numbers of base 10 starting from 0, followed by a new line 6-print_numberz.c - a program that prints all single digit numbers of base 10 starting from 0, followed by a new line 7-print_tebahpla.c - a program that prints the lowercase alphabet in reverse, followed by a new line